Facial recognition ID with a twist: Smiles, winks and other facial movements for access

-Category: Environment Hits: 1Concurrent Two-Factor Identity Verification requires both one's facial identity and a specific facial motion to gain access.
+Category: Environment Hits: 3Concurrent Two-Factor Identity Verification requires both one's facial identity and a specific facial motion to gain access.
 To set it up, a user faces a camera and records a short 1-2 second video of either a unique facial motion or a lip movement from reading a secret phrase.
 The video is then input into the device, which extracts facial features and the features of the facial motion, storing them for later ID verification.

 Read more https://www.sciencedaily.com/releases/2021/03/210318085552.htm